Donders-Institute/bidscoin/docs/installation.md

     pip install git+https://github.com/Donders-Institute/bidscoin

-If you are a developper who wants to edit the code or who wants to contribute back to the project, you can use the `-e` option:
+If you want to edit the code or want to contribute back to the project, you can use the `-e` option:

     pip install -e git+https://github.com/Donders-Institute/bidscoin#egg=bidscoin